John L. Hines: Post war

 On 7 May 1925, Hines dedicated the landing field at the Vancouver Barracks in Vancouver, Washington, to the memory of Lieutenant Alexander Pearson Jr., who was killed on September 2, 1924, in Fairfield, Ohio while flying the Curtiss R-8 in preparation for the upcoming Pulitzer Trophy Race.

-In 1926, after completing his tour as Army Chief of Staff, Hines took command of the IX Corps Area in California, which he led until 1930.
+In 1926, after completing his tour as Army Chief of Staff, Hines took command of the Ninth Corps Area in California, which he led until 1930.
 In 1930, Hines became commanding general of the Philippine Department.

 Retirement

 Hines retired in May 1932.
 He was promoted to the rank of full (4 star) general on the retired list by a Special Act of Congress on 15 June 1940.

 Hines died in Washington, D.C., at Walter Reed Army Medical Center at age 100.
 He is buried at Arlington National Cemetery.

 Family and legacy

 On 5 May 2000, the United States Postal Service issued the Distinguished Soldiers stamps in which Hines was honored.

 Hines' son, Colonel John L. Hines Jr. (1905–1986), served in World War II with the 6th Armored Division, commanding the division's Combat Command A from November 1944 to March 1945.
 He was twice decorated with the Distinguished Service Cross and was severely wounded outside Frankfurt, Germany when an 88 mm antitank shell grazed his face.